Alexandra Hargreaves

 Alexandra Hargreaves (born 13 November 1980) is a former Australian rugby union player.
 She has represented Australia in both fifteens and sevens.

+Rugby career

+Playing

 Hargreaves competed for the Wallaroos at the 2002 and 2006 Rugby World Cups.

+In 2009, she was part of the Australian women's sevens team that won the Sevens World Cup in Dubai.

-She was also a member of the squad to the 2010 Rugby World Cup that finished in third place.
-In 2009, she was part of the Australian women's sevens team that won the Rugby World Cup Sevens in Dubai.
+She was a member of the Wallaroos squad to the 2010 Rugby World Cup that finished in third place.

 Hargreaves retired in 2012 along with former Wallaroo Debby Hodgkinson.

+Coaching

-She is the assistant coach for the Sydney Uni Women's Rugby Club.
+Hargreaves is the assistant coach for the Sydney Uni Women's Rugby Club.